MetaQAP - A Meta-Learning Approach for Quality-Aware Pretraining in Image Quality Assessment: Results and Discussion

 \subsection{Performance Comparison with Existing Schemes}

 The proposed model outperformed existing methods across all three benchmark datasets (LiveCD, KonIQ-10K, and BIQ2021) in both PLCC and SROCC metrics, as shown in Table \ref{tab:benchmark}.
 Compared to traditional no-reference IQA methods, such as NIQE, BIQI, and BRISQUE, the proposed model achieved substantial improvements, demonstrating its robustness in predicting quality under authentic distortions.
 For instance, the proposed model achieved a PLCC of 0.9885 on LiveCD, significantly surpassing the 0.8617 reported by PIQI, a close competitor.
 These results highlight the effectiveness of integrating pre-training, the quality-aware loss function, and the meta-learner in delivering state-of-the-art performance.
 These findings demonstrate the robustness and effectiveness of the proposed model across diverse benchmark datasets, highlighting its ability to accurately predict image quality scores under various authentic distortions.
+Figure \ref{fig:stacked} provide the stacked bar-chart depicting the performance of each method in terms of various metrics for an easier comparison.